LouisCAD/kotlin-libraries-playground/README.md

 The more good libraries we cover, the better!

-You are very welcome to contribute your own library sample
+You are very welcome to contribute your own library sample.

 ## 🔭 Deepening your understanding of one library